Thomas Rousseau

-Thomas Ryan Rousseau (born October 20, 1998) is an American far-right activist known for founding and leading the alt-right and white supremacist group Patriot Front.
+Thomas Ryan Rousseau (born October 20, 1998) is an American far-right activist known for founding and leading the neo-fascist and white supremacist group Patriot Front.
+The group, according to its manifesto, aims to create a white ethnostate.

 Early life

 Rousseau is a resident of Grapevine, Texas, located between Dallas and Fort Worth, and attended Coppell High School.
-According to the Southern Poverty Law Center, Rousseau was the editor of his high school newspaper, The Sidekick, where he wrote columns calling for banning transgender bathrooms and promoting guns on college campuses.
+According to the Southern Poverty Law Center, Rousseau was a graphics editor of his high school newspaper, The Sidekick, where he wrote columns calling for banning transgender bathrooms and promoting guns on college campuses.
 Rousseau was a Boy Scout.
 He has also been on an FBI watchlist since he was in high school.
-In an interview with ProPublica, Rousseau's classmates said, "He seemed Republican, but he didn't seem crazy", and most people who knew Rousseau personally in Grapevine expressed surprise that he founded and leads a white-supremacist group.
+In an interview with ProPublica, Rousseau's classmates said, "He seemed Republican, but he didn't seem crazy", and most people who knew Rousseau personally in Grapevine expressed surprise that he founded and leads a white supremacist group.